 - (1) Toilet seat

 - (2) Septic macerator

 - (3) Septic tank suction fitting

-- (4) Septic tank
+- (4) Septic tank and raw water intake seacock

 Maintaining the macerator

 The macerator pump can get stuck if it is not used for extended periods of time.
 Regular use of the macerator helps to prevent this from happening.